 But after some thought, my advice was simple: my words and thoughts to her evolved around treasuring moments and making them count, especially on the wedding day itself.
 On her special day, I suggested, stop and concentrate for a moment, take a deep breath and focus on the present – look around the room, soak it all in, commit it to memory, and give thanks for the life she has, full of love, health and positive energy.

 Later that week, I also dined with a group of women around my age, our sons attend the same school together and are in the same year, though I didn’t know them prior to that night.
 After introducing ourselves, it wasn’t long before we found common ground, even though we each came from different professions.
 We laughed together about how quickly life goes by, how Gen Ys and millennials make fun of us (and we of them), how parts of our bodies have headed south, and how our brains still say ‘yes’ though our physical state says ‘no’.
-We remembered moments from the past and reflected fondly upon them. (read: Simple Things)
+We remembered moments from the past and reflected fondly upon them.
+(Read: 11 Simple pleasures to enjoy life)

 Now don’t get me wrong, yes, we all have terrible days where we need time out.
 We sit in the car not wanting to confront that meeting or event (or person), hide in the bathroom because the kids won’t find you there, struggle to function because there’s just too much going in and out of our brains, or simply don’t want to leave the house, just because.
 What I’m saying is; as you go through the stages and circumstances of your life, try to identify and memorise moments from the good days to treasure on your less good days, because if we don’t stop and think where we are, we chance missing the point.

 Here are some tips:

 1. Instead of re-thinking your past or worrying about the future, practice noticing things around you in the present.

 (Read: 7 Amazing tips to help you let go)